tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 8/Week 8.md

 **Aims** to predict unseen data or to interpret existing data

 ### Two Stages of Machine Learning
-- Training Stage
-	- Training: to generate a model from observed data
+- Training Stage - Training to generate a model from observed data
--
+- Testing Stage - Testing to use the learned model to predict unseen data